ElgarL/GroupManager/CONFIG.md

 This example has a couple of notable characteristics worth pointing out and is quite useful for most servers:

     Look at the indentation closely, YAML is very strict that this is correct and will error if it is wrong.
+    YAML also requires the use of spaces and not tabs when indenting.
     The 2nd line gives the user name, this should be '<name>:'.
     The permissions section lists any permissions in addition to group.
-In this example 'kimkandor' gets a the extra permission to be able to /heal herself.
+In this example 'ElgarL' gets a the extra permission to be able to /heal.
     The last line of each user stipulates which group the user belongs too.

 ## globalgroups.yml

 Located at: plugins/GroupManager/globalgroups.yml

 This file is used to make predefined permission 'sets'.
 The groups in this file will never be given directly to a user, and simply be added to a real groups inheritance.